PurdueDualityLab/ASE24-FAIL-FailureAnalysisInvestigationWithLLM/README.rst

-failures
+Failures
 ========

-failures is a tool for scraping and analyzing software failures in the news.
+Failures is a rich database of software failures scraped from news articles.

-failures uses GitHub Actions, mailgun, and Roboflow for automation.
+TODO: Add more details here